- Written by Dr.Mehmet Demircioglu

 Timing matters here.
 A donor area at 4 weeks is not the final donor area.
 But if the donor looks depleted, patchy, and unchanged after several months, that deserves a more serious assessment.

 The donor area also needs judgment with the hair grown to a reasonable length.
 A very short cut can reveal every extraction mark and every temporary patch.
-Still, hair length should not become an excuse for poor extraction.
+Still, hair length cannot become an excuse for poor extraction.
 If the extraction pattern is aggressive, concentrated, or taken from unsafe zones, that is a different problem.

 Start with documentation, not a new treatment plan.
 Take consistent photos in the same light, with the same hair length when possible, and from the same angles.
 One bad mirror moment is not enough evidence.